 Navigation & Communication Equipment

 The owner's packet contains operation manuals for all navigation & communication equipment installed on your yacht.
-We strongly recommend that you thoroughly read and understand these manuals before using these systems for the first time and observe the following:
+We strongly recommend that you thoroughly read and understand these manuals before using these systems for the first time.

 Depth Finder (Option)